 The benefit of seeing the development of the Tabakfabrik as autopoietic is the realistic and innovative management and development strategy, which accrues from this viewpoint.
 The traditional approach would be to view the Tabakfabrik as a lifeless object, being at the mercy of interventions from the outside.

-An approach, which is inspired by system theory, however, acknowledges the organisation and development of players by idiosyncratic logics in their particular capacity and sector, within the meaning of subsystems in an overall system.
+An approach, which is inspired by system theory, however, acknowledges the organisation and development of players by idiosyncratic logics in their particular capacity and sector,

 An approach in terms of system theory also uses the specific creative potential, which is generated when systems are given space for self-organisation and the approval of the productive moment of contingency.

-The regulation of the overall system is not abandoned: On the one hand it focuses on the implementation of political, economical and technical environment to which the subsystems are geared to, on the other hand it makes the steering players perceiving themselves as a part of the overall system, who in fact hold a certain position of power but in this position are subject to mutual reactions and dependency from the subsystems.
+The regulation of the overall system is not abandoned: On the one hand it focuses on the implementation of a political, economical and technical environment to which the subsystems are geared to, on the other hand it makes the steering players perceiving themselves as a part of the overall system, who in fact hold a certain position of power but in this position are subject to mutual reactions and dependency from the subsystems.
+This sense of self usually conveys a socially briefed, capable and reflective leadership style.